September 2022

 Chiado

 Chiado is Lisbon’s most central neighbourhood, making it an excellent choice for those looking for a property close to the city’s best amenities.
-It’s also one of the most expensive areas in Lisbon, with real estate selling for an average of 6,129€ per square metre.
+It’s also one of Lisbon’s most expensive areas to buy property, with the average price at the start of 2025 sitting at €7,725 per square metre.

 Bairro Alto